-Mr. Cimasi is a nationally known speaker on healthcare industry topics and the author of numerous peer-reviewed articles, chapters in legal treatises and anthologies, and nationally published books, including: "Accountable Care Organizations: Value Metrics and Capital Formation" [2013 - Taylor & Francis]; "Healthcare Valuation: The Financial Appraisal of Enterprises, Assets, and Services" [2014 - John Wiley & Sons]; and, his most recent book, the soon-to-be released "Adviser's Guide to Healthcare - 2nd Edition" [2015 - AICPA].
+Mr. Cimasi is a nationally known speaker on healthcare industry topics and the author of numerous peer-reviewed articles, chapters in legal treatises and anthologies, and nationally published books, including: "Accountable Care Organizations: Value Metrics and Capital Formation" [2013 - Taylor & Francis]; "Healthcare Valuation: The Financial Appraisal of Enterprises, Assets, and Services" [2014 - John Wiley & Sons]; and, his most recent book, "The Adviser's Guide to Healthcare - 2nd Edition" [2015 - AICPA].

 In 2006, Mr. Cimasi was honored with the prestigious "Shannon Pratt Award in Business Valuation" conferred by the Institute of Business Appraisers (IBA).
-He serves on the Editorial Board of the Business Appraisals Practice of the IBA, of which he is a member of the College of Fellows; as Vice Chair of the American Health Lawyers Association (AHLA) Accountable Care Organizations (ACO) Task Force; and, as Chair Emeritus of the American Society of Appraisers Healthcare Special Interest Group (ASA HSIG).
+He serves on the Editorial Board of the Business Appraisals Practice of the IBA, of which he is a member of the College of Fellows; and, as Chair Emeritus of the American Society of Appraisers Healthcare Special Interest Group (ASA HSIG).
 In 2011, he was named a Fellow of the Royal Institution of Chartered Surveyors (RICS).